Serial RS232 Information & FAQ |

-Due to the flexible nature of the RS-232-C standard, a serial cable
+Due to the diversity of implementations in the RS-232-C standard,

-However, even with a perfect and tested cable you may encounter
+However, even with a known-good cable you may encounter

 problems such as garbage data response or no response at all.